2016 Wellington Sevens

-The 2016 New Zealand Sevens was the third tournament within the 2015–16 World Rugby Sevens Series and the seventeenth edition of the Wellington Sevens.
+The 2016 Wellington Sevens was the third tournament within the 2015–16 World Rugby Sevens Series and the seventeenth edition of the Wellington Sevens.
 It was held over the weekend 30–31 January 2016 at Westpac Stadium in Wellington, New Zealand.

 Format

 The teams were drawn into four pools of four teams each.
 Each team plays every other team in their pool once.
 The top two teams from each pool advanced to the Cup/Plate brackets.
 The bottom two teams from each group went to the Bowl/Shield brackets.

 Teams

 The 16 participating teams for the tournament:

 Squads

 Final squads were announced on 28 January 2016.
 The most notable announced addition was the debut of 2015 Rugby World Cup winner Sonny Bill Williams for New Zealand.